|

 These photos were taken from the control tower

-has tinted windows so the photos have a green tint.
+has tinted windows, so the photos have a green tint.
 In the

-background across the runway is McConnell ARB.
+background across the runway is McConnell AFB.

 Below Stearman